Cashy Voice Entry 2026: Log Any Expense on iPhone in 3 Seconds (Complete Guide)

 This guide is a complete walkthrough of Cashy's voice entry: how to set it up, exactly what to say for different scenarios, common mistakes, and how to turn it into a habit that lasts.

-What Cashy Voice Entry Actually Does When you tap the microphone icon in Cashy and speak, three things happen:
+When you tap the microphone icon in Cashy and speak, three things happen:

 1. Your iPhone's on-device speech recognition converts your voice to text.
 2. Gemini AI parses the text into a structured transaction: amount, category, account, type.
 3. Cashy pre-fills the transaction form so you can review and confirm in one tap.